susumu-kushi/civil-society-control-engineering/books.md

 1. The Civil Code is the code of civil society.
 2. Human beings are not objects.
-3. Civil Society Control Engineering applies these principles to the age of AI.
+3. Principle Zero connects these principles to the age of AI.

+Civil Society Control Engineering applies Principle Zero through observation, analysis, and social diagnosis.

 Together these works explore the transition: